-- Plan year's work, bring ideas to your meeting, and then ask 1. for a Grange vote. - Make an annual donation to the State Grange Deaf Aware-2. ness fund. - 3.
-Report some phase of Grange Deaf Awareness at each meeting.
-Use the State Grange Deaf Awareness Newsletter as a source of information. - 4.
-Present at least one program each year on the subject of Deafness, hearing protection, any part of hearing loss. - Participate in the Michigan School for the Deaf Adopt-A-5.
-Child Project. - Participate in any other Michigan School for the Deaf pro-6. jects or events. - 7.
-Donate to the Michigan School for the Deaf (Box tops, Labels for Education and laundry bags for the students. - 8.
-Donate items to the Michigan School for the Deaf teachers Wish List. - Observe Better Hearing and Speech Month in May.
-9. - 10.
-Have a speaker speak at your Grange meetings concerning deaf awareness issues. - 11.
-Attend a Deaf Awareness conference, State Grange Convention or any other State Grange sponsored leadership conference. - 12.
-Promote newborn hearing screening, give information in your meetings, talk to parents of young children about the importance of this subject. - 13.
-Support legislation that benefits deaf and hard of hearing people. - 14.
+- Plan year's work, bring ideas to your meeting, and then ask for a Grange vote. - Make an annual donation to the State Grange Deaf Awareness fund. - Report some phase of Grange Deaf Awareness at each meeting.
+Use the State Grange Deaf Awareness Newsletter as a source of information. - Present at least one program each year on the subject of Deafness, hearing protection, any part of hearing loss. - Submit a copy of a program that was one on deafness for your members to the Director for possible sharing with others. - Participate in the Michigan School for the Deaf Adopt-A-Child Project. - Participate in any other Michigan School for the Deaf projects or events. - 8.
+Donate to the Michigan School for the Deaf Box tops, and Labels for Education. - Donate items to the Michigan School for the Deaf teachers Wish List. - 10.
+Observe Better Hearing and Speech Month in May. - 11.
+Have a speaker speak at your Grange meetings concerning deaf awareness issues. - Attend a Deaf Awareness conference, State Grange Convention or any other State Grange sponsored leadership conference. - Promote newborn hearing screening, give information in your meetings, talk to parents of young children about the importance of this subject. - 14.
+Support legislation that benefits deaf and hard of hearing people. - 15.
 Promote entries in the Junior Grange Deaf Awareness Poster Contest.
-Encourage them to learn sign language. (see rules in Program Book) - 15.
-Promote and encourage entries in the "Essay Contest" which is available for all ages. (see rules in program book) - 16.
-Distribute the Pledge of Allegiance in Sign Language posters in your community.
+Encourage them to learn sign language. (see rules in Program Book) - 16.
+Promote and encourage entries in the "Essay Contest" which is available for all ages. (see rules in program book) - 17.
+Distribute the Pledge of Allegiance in Sign Language posters in your community. - 18.
+Distribute the Manual Alphabet posters in your community. - Distribute the Do You See the Signs posters in church nurseries, Day Care Centers, school and other places

-- 17. Distribute the Manual Alphabet posters in your community. - 18.
-Distribute the Do You See the Signs posters in church nurseries, Day Care Centers, school and other places where families congregate. - 19.
-Distribute the hearing protection poster, Your Noisy World Could Get Silent, in your community. - 20.
-Distribute the Grange Deaf Awareness poster that promotes, Awareness, Education and Prevention of Deafness. - 21.
-Promote hearing testing for all ages. - 22.
-Plan and carry out a hearing testing project in your Grange or meeting place. - 23.
-Place a Deaf Awareness display in a library, Grange hall or meeting place, County Fair, community event, store window or any other place where it will be seen by the general public and/or by Grange members. - 24.
-Send a report of your activities to the MSG Deaf Awareness Director by Sept.
+- where families congregate. - Distribute the hearing protection poster, Your Noisy World Could Get Silent, in your community. - Distribute the Grange Deaf Awareness poster that promotes, Awareness, Education and Prevention of Deafness. - 22.
+Promote hearing testing for all ages. - 23.
+Plan and carry out a hearing testing project in your Grange or meeting place. - 24.
+Place a Deaf Awareness display in a library, Grange hall or meeting place, County Fair, community event, store window or any other place where it will be seen by the general public and/or by Grange members. - Send a report of your activities to the MSG Deaf Awareness Director by Sept.
 10th.
 (Report form to be provided.)